kjl-89/choose-your-adventure/Outbreak/scene1.md

 In a split second the injured bystander started sezuring and went limp.
 Then it rose up and attacked Mall security.

 Panic erupted.
-People screamed and ran in every direction.
+People scream and run in every direction.
-You hear someone yelled "DONT LET THEM BITE YOU!"
+You hear someone yell "DONT LET THEM BITE YOU!"

 You look around - chaos everywhere.
-You can't see your family.

 what do you do?